 Among the biggest gripes many people have with Microsoft’s construction scheduling software is that collaboration becomes difficult when your team members aren’t all using the various programs in 365.

-ActiveCollab is a great alternative to Microsoft Project if you’ve had that issue concerning teamwork with your other project management software before.
-It integrates with more than 750 applications, giving you the freedom to build a custom project management suite with ActiveCollab at the center.
+ActiveCollab is a great alternative to Microsoft Project if you’ve had teamwork issues with your other project management software.
+It integrates with over 750 applications, allowing you to build a custom project management suite with ActiveCollab at the center.

 Another great advantage of ActiveCollab is that it operates in the cloud but can also be set up on your company’s own server.